 This measure tracks MoDOT's investment in pedestrian facilities and progress toward removing barriers.
-Accessibility needs occur both within the right of way, such as sidewalks and traffic signals, and within department buildings, parking lots and restrooms.
+Accessibility needs occur within the right of way, such as sidewalks and traffic signals.
 Removal of the barriers listed in MoDOT's 2010 ADA Transition Plan is required as part of the department's compliance with the Americans with Disabilities Act.
 MEASUREMENT AND DATA COLLECTION:

 Tracking of MoDOT's investment in pedestrian facilities is done by collecting awarded contract amounts for the 20 most common construction elements used on pedestrian projects each year.
 ADA Transition Plan progress is based upon completed work that has corrected defective items reported in the August 2010 ADA Transition Plan inventory.
 The dollar amounts are based on unadjusted estimates from 2008 and will not reflect actual expenditures.
 This avoids impacts from inflation or changing field conditions.
 A progress target line is included to show where MoDOT progress should be in order to fully complete the ADA Transition Plan by 2027.
-OPERATE A RELIABLE AND CONVENIENT TRANSPORTATION SYSTEM Bike/pedestrian and ADA transition plan improvements - 5h While MoDOT has improved more than \$18.5 million of deficient Americans with Disabilities Act facilities in the right of way since 2008, additional work totaling more than \$132.8 million is necessary to complete the 2010 ADA Transition Plan inventory by the August 2027 completion date.
-To meet the MHTC commitment, MoDOT needs to be investing in more than \$12.5 million of improvements each year until 2027.
+OPERATE A RELIABLE AND CONVENIENT TRANSPORTATION SYSTEM Bike/pedestrian and ADA transition plan improvements - 5g MoDOT has improved more than \$19.5 million of deficient Americans with Disabilities Act (ADA) facilities in the right of way since 2008.
+However, additional work totaling more than \$131.8 million is necessary to complete the 2010 ADA Transition Plan inventory by the August 2027 completion date.
+To meet the MHTC commitment, MoDOT needs to be completing more than \$13 million of improvements each year until 2027.
 In February 2016, the Missouri Highways and Transportation Commission included money in the 2017-2021 State Transportation Improvement Plan for funding ADA Transition Plan improvements.
 This \$5 million per year funding is in addition to \$8.5 million per year of Transportation Alternatives Program funding dedicated to the ADA work on the state highway system.
-Missouri now has a dedicated funding source of \$13.5 million per year to complete ADA Transition Plan improvements.
+Missouri now has a dedicated funding source of \$13.5 million per year toward completion of the ADA Transition Plan.

-In 2016, MoDOT completed \$868,000 in ADA improvements which was \$11.6 million short of the amount that should have been completed in order to reach the 2027 completion date.

-Since 2008, MoDOT has invested more than \$61.8 million in pedestrian facilities statewide.
+In the first quarter of 2017, MoDOT completed \$524,000 in ADA improvements.
+Projecting this amount forward gives an annual improvement of only \$2.09 million.
+This is well below the needed pace of \$13 million per year needed in order to complete the required ADA improvements by the 2027 completion date.
+Significant improvement in this measure is necessary so MoDOT can complete the ADA Transition Plan improvement projects by August 2027.
+Since 2008, MoDOT has invested more than \$63.5 million in pedestrian facilities statewide.
 In 2014, the annual investment was an all-time high of \$11.7 million.
-For 2016, MoDOT awarded only \$6.99 million in projects to improve pedestrian facilities across Missouri.
-MoDOT has committed to complete the ADA Transition Plan improvement projects by August 2027.
-These improvements include curb ramps, cross slope corrections, driveway crossings and crosswalks on adjacent roadway sections or stand-alone projects.
-MoDOT has dedicated the annual funding necessary to meet that committment.
+In the first quarter of 2017, MoDOT invested a total of only \$1.7 million in pedestrian facilities.
+This is an annual investment rate of \$6.8 million.
+Improvement in this area is necessary to complete the ADA Transition Plan by August 2027.